Moving toward best practice when using propensity score weighting in survey observational studies: Simulation Studies

-Additional evidence from alternative simulation results (Web Tables 9 and 10), where sampling depends on treatment assignment, confirms W.PS’s advantages.
-In these extended scenarios, W.PS achieves near-zero bias, while C.PS's bias deteriorates to 25\%–54\% under good overlap (Web Table 9).
-Extreme survey weights, likely when sampling depends on treatment, exacerbate model extrapolation and misspecification issues under C.PS.
-In contrast, W.PS handles these conditions effectively, maintaining robust performance.
+Additional empirical evidence from additional simulations (Web Tables 9 and 10), where sampling depends on treatment assignment, lead to the same findings.
+In these extended scenarios, W.PS achieves near-zero bias, while the relative bias of C.PS deteriorates to 25\%–54\% even under good overlap (Web Table 9).
+Extreme survey weights, likely when sampling depends on treatment, exacerbate model extrapolation and misspecification issues for C.PS.
 Inference for PATO demonstrates outstanding robustness in the alternative sampling mechanism, especially under poor overlap (Web Table 10).
-PSW with W.PS for PATO achieves the smallest bias (0.5\%) and the highest efficiency—nearly 30 times the reference method (PSW with W.PS for PATE) —and is the only PSW estimator maintaining nominal coverage at 94.4\%.
-These findings align with insights from Ridgeway et al.,\cite{Ridgeway2015} which highlight the benefits of survey-weighted propensity scores across various sampling mechanisms, particularly when influenced by treatment assignment, though limited to PATT estimation.
-Our results extend this by demonstrating W.PS’s robustness across various estimands (PATE, PATT, and PATO) and under different overlap and misspecification conditions.
+Importantly, PSW with W.PS for PATO achieves the smallest bias (0.5\%) and the highest efficiency---nearly 30 times the reference method (PSW with W.PS for PATE) ---and is the only PSW estimator maintaining nominal coverage (94.4\%) under this challenging scenario.
+These findings align with insights from Ridgeway et al.,\cite{Ridgeway2015} which highlight the benefits of survey-weighted propensity scores across various sampling mechanisms, though their previous investigation was restricted to PATT.
+Our results cover additional estimands (PATE, PATT, and PATO) different overlap and misspecification scenarios.

-While initially demonstrated with simple weighting estimators (PSW), these advantages generalize to augmented estimators.
-In our main scenarios with multi-stage sampling setups (Tables \ref{GoodOverlapSimulationResults} and \ref{PoorOverlapSimulationResults}), augmented estimators with W.PS or C.PS perform similarly; this indicates that augmentation provides some protective effect and confers a degree of robustness regardless of how the propensity scores are estimated.
+The above findings also apply to augmented estimators with some nuances.
+In our main simulation scenarios (Tables \ref{GoodOverlapSimulationResults} and \ref{PoorOverlapSimulationResults}), augmented estimators with W.PS or C.PS perform similarly; this indicates that augmentation provides some protective effect and confers a degree of robustness regardless of how the propensity scores are estimated.
 However, under treatment-dependent sampling (Web Tables 9 and 10), the differences become substantial, and W.PS wins over C.PS in both bias and coverage even with augmentation.
-Thus, our simulations highlight W.PS as the preferred method for incorporating survey weights into the propensity score model, regardless of whether an outcome regression component is used in the final estimation.
+Overall, our empirical results highlight W.PS as the preferred method for incorporating survey weights into propensity score estimation, regardless of whether an outcome regression component is used to construct the final causal effect estimator.

-\subsubsection{Is there a universal winner among the augmented estimators when all models are correctly specified?}
+\subsubsection{Is there a global winner among the augmented estimators when all models are correctly specified?}